 In Odinaboi, there is no medical point.
 The closest one is 2 km away.
 The access is limited due to the debris/mud.
 In Sarichashma and Tugarak, the medical access is not hampered by the emergency.
 The medical supplies are sufficient at the moment.
-One medical point in Chordara village has been destroyed.
-Temporary medical point established in doctor's private houses.
-Local authorities delivered medical supplies.
+One medical facility in Muminobod district and one in Chordara village of Hamadoni district have been destroyed.
 According to the local medical authorities, the risk of waterborne disease is high due to the affected sanitation facilities, poor hygiene, and a number of livestock buried by mud.
 There are cases of infectious diseases each year in Sarichashma Jamoat of Shurobod district.
 The current situation may increase the risk of outbreak.